-Love Productions, the producers behind the hit baking programme, have announced that applications are open to find their next merry band of bakers, and that could include you.
-Applications are super simple, so if you think you've got what it takes then here's how to go about putting yourself forward for Bake Off 2017…
+Recently, Love Productions, the producers behind the hit baking programme, announced that applications are open to find their next merry band of bakers.
+However they've since closed and Love Productions are in the process of finding top candidates for the new series.

 Next up is where you can write in a little bit more details about your expertise with blank boxes to fill in on topics such as where you learnt to bake, who taught you, when you began baking seriously and whether you've got a signature bake – including details if so.
 At this stage the people at the Bake Off reassure applicants that they don't need to be professional writers to hit the mark, they just have to include plenty of detail about their passion for baking to peak their interest.

 If you're always taking pictures of your creations in the kitchen then you'll be pleased to know the following section usually asks applicants to upload a few snaps of their favourite baked goods.

 What happens in the second round of Bake Off applications?We can't say for sure, but according to previous years' reports the selection process is a lengthy one, with filming starting around five months after applications are submitted in January.
 Bake Off hopefuls are likely to be called by producers to chat through some of their answers in more details before being asked to come for a face-to-face interview if they perform well at this stage.

 The face-to-face interview is the first time you'll be asked to present something for the producers to taste.
 In previous years this has required both a sweet and savoury bake from the would-be-star-bakers.

 If you impress with your home baking you may well be invited to a technical challenge where you'll be popped into a commercial kitchen along with other amateur baking hopefuls to complete a blind technical challenge.
 This is to asses not only your skill but also how well you deal with the cameras being around.